-You can now cancel your UK phone contract with a single free text, yet many of us are still wasting money on rubbish deals.
-Here's a step-by-step guide to get out of your existing contract and moving to a cheaper deal.
+Here's a step-by-step guide to getting out of your existing contract and moving to a cheaper deal.

-- Cancelling your phone contract is getting easier
+- Cancelling your phone contract is just a text away

 - Can you cancel without paying?